 - Unschoolers may choose any resource, including video games, curriculum, classes, textbooks and teachers, as long as the learning is desired and motivated by the student.
 Learners who desire explicit instruction will seek it out.
 Learning is never forced, coerced or bribed.

 - Unschooling is legal, and is accepted in all Canada provinces by the supervising school boards and authorities.
 Parents have the highest authority to make decisions about their child's education (See #3 below).
 Currently, there is little evidence-based research about the outcomes of unschooling in the home, mainly because many unschoolers are philosophically opposed to standardized testing.
 Thus, most expert-opinion about the effectiveness of unschooling is not based on evidence, but upon opinion, some enlightened and some not.
 Two schools (see research) based on unschooling principles have been educating learners since 1921, and are excellent examples of the effectiveness of learner-determined education philosophy.

-- Unschooling is not neglectful.
+- Unschooling is not neglectful nor is it permissive parenting.
 Unschooling is overseen by an adult who supports learning by providing desired resources and unlimited time.
 Peter Gray, PhD in Psychology, and Professor at Boston College, has research that suggests the more years that children are in structured, imposed learning such as school and homeschooling, the less likely they will choose to go on to post-secondary education.
 See Articles and Research for the source.